soMukh/Airport-Data-Analysis-Project/README.md

 # 🛫 Airport Data Analysis Project

 This project performs in-depth SQL-based analysis on airport traffic data using city-wise passenger information, airport metadata, and population data.
-It includes custom SQL views, stored procedures, and data ingestion scripts — ideal for drawing insights into air traffic trends across cities and time.
+It includes custom SQL views, stored procedures, and data ingestion scripts — for drawing insights into air traffic trends across cities and time.

 ---